Move to: Previous Day

 Old Calendar: St. Zephyrinus, pope and martyr; Our Lady of Czestochowa (Poland)

-Today is also the feast of Our Lady of Czestochowa.
+Today in some areas is also the feast of Our Lady of Czestochowa.
 According to tradition, the icon of Jasna Góra was painted by Luke the Evangelist on a tabletop built by Jesus himself, and the icon was discovered by St. Helen, mother of Emperor Constantine and collector of Christian relics in the Holy Land.
 The icon was then enshrined in the imperial city of Constantinople, according to the legend, where it remained for the next 500 years.

 Commodus, looked favorably on the Christians at the onset of his reign.
 His son Caracalla had been raised by a Christian nurse, and the emperor himself had been cured of some ailment by a Christian.
 However, Severus later reversed his position toward the Christians, probably due to their unpopularity with the Roman pagans, and he issued a decree forbidding any person to become either a Jew or a Christian.
 The persecution commenced once again.

 Zephyrinus was a Roman and the son of Habundius.
 Some sources indicate that his strength did not lie in leadership, but that he depended greatly on the more capable and practiced Calixtus, who, since his release from the labor mines, had been rehabilitated and devoted himself to the Church.
 Consequently, he was appointed archdeacon.
 Not only did he direct the lower clergy for Zephyrinus but he was also entrusted with the administration of the official cemetery which the Church now owned.